Ella McCay: Production

 In November 2023, it was announced that James L. Brooks was set to write and direct his first film in thirteen years, with 20th Century Studios set as the distributor and Emma Mackey, Jamie Lee Curtis, Woody Harrelson, Ayo Edebiri, Albert Brooks, Kumail Nanjiani and Spike Fearn set to star.
 In February 2024, Jack Lowden and Rebecca Hall joined the cast.

 Principal photography began in Rhode Island on February 1, 2024.
 Filming was announced as wrapped on May 3, but as of January 2025, more scenes were planned to be shot in Rhode Island in March.
 It was also expected to shoot in Cleveland and New Orleans that same month.
 In March 2025, Julie Kavner, Becky Ann Baker and Joey Brooks were revealed to be part of the cast.
+For Kavner, it was her first role not associated with The Simpsons, where she voices Marge Simpson, in nearly 20 years.

 Music

-Hans Zimmer will provide the film's score, marking his fifth collaboration with James L. Brooks.
+Hans Zimmer provided the film's score, marking his fifth collaboration with James L. Brooks.
+The soundtrack was released on December 12, 2025.

 Release

+Theatrical

-Ella McCay is scheduled to be released in the United States on December 12, 2025.
+The film had its world premiere at the El Capitan Theatre in Los Angeles on December 9, 2025, and was released in the United States on December 12.
 It was previously scheduled to release on September 19, 2025.
+As a result of the initial poor reception, Disney pulled Ella McCay from its scheduled theatrical release in France and instead released it on Disney+ on February 5, 2026.
+However, following immense backlash and unexpected critical acclaim in France, the film will receive a limited two-day release in over 100 cinemas on May 15 and 16, 2026.

+Home media

+Ella McCay was released for digital purchase and rental on January 27, 2026, and for Blu-ray, and DVD on March 3, 2026 from Sony Pictures Home Entertainment.
+It was released on Hulu and Hulu on Disney+ on February 5, 2026.

+Reception

+Box office

+In the United States and Canada, Ella McCay was projected to gross around $4 million from 2,500 theaters in its opening weekend; however, it ultimately returned just over $2.1 million, making for a per-theater average of $808.
+Deadline Hollywood pointed to poor critical reception and speculated: "Once upon a time, Ella McCay would have clicked ...
+Prestige drama/dramedies, which audiences used to find in theaters thanks to Brooks, are too prevalent on TV at home.
+Why leave the house to watch them (now)?"
+In the second week of its theatrical run, Ella McCay saw a 77% decline in box office gross.
+Box office gross declined a further 75% in its third week and 68% in its fourth week.